marsidi11/QuickAppoint-Appointment-Management/readme.md

-# Booking Management
+# Appointment Management

 ## Description

-Booking Management is a WordPress plugin that allows you to efficiently manage bookings for your website.
+Appointment Management is a WordPress plugin that allows you to efficiently manage appointments for your website.
 With this plugin, you can easily handle reservations, appointments, and scheduling for various services or events.
-Streamline your booking process and provide a seamless experience for your users.
+Streamline your appointment process and provide a seamless experience for your users.

 ## Features

-- Feature 1: Easily manage bookings for your website.
+- Feature 1: Easily manage appointments for your website.
 - Feature 2: Handle reservations, appointments, and scheduling for various services or events.
-- Feature 3: Streamline your booking process and provide a seamless experience for your users.
+- Feature 3: Streamline your appointment process and provide a seamless experience for your users.

 ## Installation